The Importance of Proper Aquarium Water Change Amount

 One of the most obvious signs that it’s time to do a water change is when the water starts to look cloudy or smell bad.
 You can also test the water using a water testing kit to check the levels of ammonia, nitrite, and nitrate.
 If any of these levels are high, it is a sign that a water change is necessary.
 Finally, if you notice your fish becoming lethargic or developing health problems, it may be a sign that the water quality is poor and you need to do a water change.

-See also Aquarium Water Change UK: Maintaining a Healthy and Vibrant Aquarium
+See also Aquarium Water Change Guide: Keeping Your Fish Healthy

 How often should I clean my aquarium filter when doing a water change?